-In 2022, St. George Church will celebrate the 150th Anniversary of the church building built in 1872.
+In 2022, St. George Church Celebrated the 150th Anniversary of the church building built in 1872.

-Beginning Saturday, November 27, 2021 (1st Sunday of Advent), the parish will kick off a year of celebration and events to gather families together and grow in their faith.
+The celebration began on Saturday, November 27, 2021 (1st Sunday of Advent) and came to a grand close on July 17, 2022, with the 75th Annual Summerfest.
+It was a year of celebration and events that gathered families together and saw them grow in their faith.